eirinnnnnn/eirinnnnnn.github.io/index.md

 # Eirin

-Helll, I write about communication engineering, information theory, and math.
+Hi there!
+I write about communication engineering, information theory, and math.

 - 📚 **Notes**: see [Notes](./notes)
 - 🧪 **Projects**: